alanhermanns/emojis/curriculum/class-14/lab/README.md

   in order to create, update, or delete a document.
 1. Create a simple front-end that allows a user to signup/login to your application
+1. Write a brute force script that searches through a list of the most common passwords.

 ## Assignment Submission Instructions